bmlt-enabled/BMLTiOSLib/Example/README.md

 CHANGELIST
 ----------
+***Version 1.1.1.3001* ** *- November 29, 2017*

+- Spruced up this README, and tweaked some settings in the project.
+Temporarily disabled the "auto-jazzy."
+There seems to be an issue with Jazzy.

 ***Version 1.1.1.3000* ** *- November 23, 2017*

 - There was a possibility of a crash if the session was terminated without a connection.